aravint-annamalai/electronics-club/README.md

 Link: https://www.instructables.com/id/Arduino-Distance-Detector-with-a-Buzzer-and-LEDs/

 This is a distance detector equipped with buzzer and LEDs such that when the nearest object sensed by the ultrasonic sensor(HC-SR04) comes closer and closer, more LEDs will light up and the sound coming from the buzzer will be louder.
 There are 2 LEDs each of red, yellow and green attached to different pins of Arduino.
 And there is a buzzer attached to it as well.
 The important learning here is that wherever possible, use a resistor for LEDs as well as the buzzer.

+## 16. CONTROLLING A ROBOT USING OUR MIND:

+Link: hackster.io/Jose_Romani/moving-a-robot-with-the-help-of-your-mind-6b399d

+This is a project in which a robotic car can be controlled using the attention of the mind.
+This uses the EEG of the brain in order to capture it and sends the information to the car via a Bluetooth module.
+The speed of the car increases as the attention increases.
+This way of controlling the car using our brain sounds really exciting for me.